 The paper is organized as follows: Section 2 provides details on the self-regulation training applied in the treatment group.
-Section 3 explains our experimental design.
+Section 3 explains our experimental design and data collection.
 Section 4 presents and discusses the results.
 Section 5 concludes.

 2 The Self-Regulation Training: Background Information